Skip to Content

 charge.js

-// Read latest nonce & on-chain ids from the subscription
+// Read the latest nonce & on-chain ids from the subscription

 }).then((r) => r.json())